SSDRL/ssdrl.github.io/README.md

-# Website of RSS 2020 VLRRM Workshop
+# Website for the OVMM Workshop at CoRL 2023